-The Picasa Web Gallery was first featured on UWNews in Jan 2008.
+The Picasa Web Gallery was inaugurated on May 8, 2007 and was first featured on UWNews in Jan 2008.
 As a result, Harborview Hospital art curator Peggy Weiss invited us to put together the first BAIT exhibit (Feb-Apr '09) and generously paid for the framing of more than a dozen pieces.
+As Peggy was the first person who believed in our work, we are indebted to her and we will be always eternally grateful for her vision and advice.
+(If anyone knows of her whereabouts, we would love to keep in touch and thank her personally.)

 On March 2009 we started posting microfluidic videos with music on our YouTube Channel.
 Some of them include a microfluidic device with microvalves that are programmed to respond to music.
-We now boast 94 subscribers and more than 92,000 views (!).
+We now boast 42 videos, 113 subscribers, and more than 100,000 views (!), averaging >850 views/month.

-On November 2011, Albert Folch gave a talk ("Advances in Cell-Based Microfluidics: An Artistic Perspective") to present BAIT at Harvard.
+On November 2011, Albert Folch gave a talk ("Advances in Cell-Based Microfluidics: An Artistic Perspective") to present BAIT at Harvard, the first presentation of BAIT outside of UW.

 The fourth BAIT exhibit (Mar - Apr '12) took place at a local framing store, Museum Quality Framing (3717 NE 45th AVE, Seattle).